 - Rose water or manuka honey.
 Spritz a bit of rose water or use a manuka honey mask on your face.
-Research has found anti-inflammatory properties in and honey.
+Research has found anti-inflammatory properties in

 - Avoid picking or poking.
 It may seem counterintuitive, but leaving milia bumps alone helps them heal faster.
 If you pick milia bumps to the point where they become irritated, infection and scarring become more likely.

 You can purchase over-the-counter products to treat milia under your eyes.
 Read the label and make sure the product is safe to use under your eyes.
 Because this area is very sensitive, you may need to look for products that are specifically made and marketed for under the eyes.

 Topical alpha hydroxy acids, like glycolic acid and lactic acid, can be used to promote healthy skin.
 You can find these ingredients in:

 Salicylic acid treatments slowly peel away dead skin cells.
 This may help release keratin that’s trapped between skin layers.
 You can find salicylic acid in exfoliating creams and cleansers.

 Over-the-counter retinoid ingredients, like adapalene and retinol, encourage cell turnover and reduce the “stickiness” of cells in your pores.
 These ingredients help bring old cells and trapped toxins to the surface of your skin.

 A dermatologist may be able to remove milia from under your eyes using one of the following procedures:

 - Deroofing.
 A sterilized needle carefully removes the milia from under your eyes.